 Other Health Risks of Air Conditioning

 There are some other potential health risks associated with air conditioning.
-These include:
+These include an increased risk of the following:

 Tips to Reduce Your Health Risks